Star (sport badge): Ad hoc adoptions

 Boca Juniors of Argentina are noted for adding a star to their official badge for every major trophy won in the club's history, and currently have over 70 stars.
 However, the badge on the club shirts only features 52 stars due to space.

 The practice of using stars to signify major titles has spread to other football codes, and to unrelated sports.
 For example, in 2009, Meath senior Gaelic football team began wearing seven stars on their jerseys, signifying their seven All-Ireland Senior Football Championships.
-In rugby union, Toulon added a star above its badge after winning the Heineken Cup in 2013, added a second star immediately after winning the same competition in 2014 and a third after winning the inaugural European Rugby Champions Cup in 2015; English rugby union side Saracens F.C. also added 3 stars on their shirt while Leinster Rugby added 4 stars..
+In rugby union, Toulouse added a star above its badge in 2001 to signify its Heineken Cup win in 1996, added a second star immediately after winning the same competition in 2003 and a four more after winning in 2005, 2010, 2021 and 2024.
+In 2008 English rugby union side Bath Rugby also added a star on their shirt while Leinster Rugby added 2 stars after their second Heineken Cup win in 2011 and two more after winning in 2012 and 2019.
 English rugby union side Sale Sharks wear a gold star in tribute to their sole Premiership title.
 In basketball, the men's team of Indiana University Bloomington added five stars to its shorts, representing its five NCAA championships, for the 2015 NCAA tournament, and made the stars at that location a permanent fixture for the 2015–16 season.
 The Los Angeles Lakers of the National Basketball Association have 17 stars around the logo at center court for their 17 league titles, but do not wear stars on their uniforms.
+In intercontinental cricket competitions, the India national cricket team at one point featured three stars above their crest to represent its two ODI Cricket World Cup championships from 1983 and 2011 and one ICC Men's T20 World Cup championship from 2007.
+However, for the 2023 Cricket World Cup, the team opted to use a two star jersey because the third star represented a title from a T20 competition.

 Other than stars, Royal Engineers A.F.C. adopted the FA Cup as their badge.
 Clapham Rovers badge written with "F.A.
 Cup winners 1880".
 F.C.
 Vado integrated the symbol of the Coppa Italia, the Coccarda, into their badge.
 Mercedes AMG Petronas F1 Team adopted Mercedes-Benz logo, Xelajú MC adopted crescents above their crest, NCAA basketball teams sponsored by Nike adopted a golden or silver patch while NBA team wear golden patch on the back collar with their number of titles won.